I work in the field of performance art, integrating electronics and systems thinking into scenographies for stages.

 Conservatorium van Amsterdam | Masterclass | “Improvisation Games”

-Since 2017, I am following a training trajectory for Software Engineering at the level of higher professional education at the Amsterdam University of Applied Science in the Netherlands.
-I finish the education beginning of 2018 with a fresh skill-set in (Java) Programming and insights into machine learning technologies.
+In 2017/18, I followed a training trajectory for Software Engineering at the level of higher professional education at the Amsterdam University of Applied Science in the Netherlands.
+I gained fresh skill-sets in (Java) Programming and insights into machine learning technologies.

 PhD | School of Arts | Brunel University London, UK | 2012